Telapantela/SEO-SEM-Blog/src/content/blog/what-is-visual-search.md

 ---
-title: "What is Visual Search?"
+title: "🔍 What is Visual Search?"
 meta_title: "Visual Search SEO: Complete Strategy Guide & Implementation"
 description: "Discover how visual search is transforming SEO.
 Learn advanced image optimization techniques, visual content strategies, and how to leverage AI-powered visual recognition to enhance your search visibility and user engagement."
 image: "/images/blog-5.webp"